-A Rhodoxis with many larger pink flowers.
-Flowering above the green leaves.
+A Rhodoxis with many larger firm pink flowers.
+Flowering above the firm green leaves.
 A more robust plant, growing well.

 Rhodoxis Little Pink Pet

 A smaller English Rhodoxis with many light pink flowers.
-Flowering for a long time.
+Nice plant flowering for a long time.

 A Rhodoxis with many open light pink flowers.
 Flowers on longer stems.
-Flowering for a long time.
-Growing well.
+Flowering for a long time and growing well.

-A smaller Rhodoxis with many cream-hite flowers.
+A smaller Rhodoxis with many cream-w hite flowers.
 A red eye in the middle of the flower.
 Flowering for a very long period.

 A Rhodoxis with many weird pink flowers.
-Smaller plant.
+Smaller plant growing and flowering well.